Frequent aquatic questions

 Do I need dive insurance?

 While it isn’t strictly mandated by PADI, we strongly recommend—and for some specialty or referral programs require—that you carry dive-accident insurance.
 Plans through organizations like DAN cover emergency evacuation, hyperbaric treatment and lost or damaged gear.
 A typical one-year policy runs around $65–$75 and can be purchased online in minutes.
-If you’d like, we can walk you through signing up so you’re fully covered from day one.

 What’s the water like in New England?